-To add a new entry, click the add directory button [].
+To add a new entry, click the add directory button [] .
 You can edit a directory entry by double clicking with the left mouse button.
-Delete an entry by clicking the delete button [].
+Delete an entry by clicking the delete button [] .

-5.4 Noise Reduction
+6.4 Noise Reduction

-Acoustica provides tools for removal of both stationary noise such as hiss and impulsive noise like clicks and pops.
+Acoustica provides tools for removal of both stationary noise such as hiss and hum as well as impulsive noise like clicks and pops.
 The frequency spectrum of stationary signals remain pretty constant over time.
-In other words, tape hiss, humming or other constant disturbances are removable using the Acoustica noise reduction system.
-The noise reduction is based on the spectral subtraction technique.
-This means that a spectrum of the noise present in the recording is needed.
+In other words, tape hiss, humming or other constant disturbances are removable using the Acoustica noise reduction or hum removal tools.
+The noise reduction requires a measurement or estimate of the spectrum of the noise present in the recording.
 Acoustica can automatically estimate the noise profile or the spectrum of the noise can be obtained through analysis of a region containing noise only.
-Alternativly, the user can define the noise profile manually.